leolanese/leolanese/README.md

 I'm responsible for a range of crucial tasks aimed at fostering growth, innovation, and success within the engineering team.
 Here's what I do:

-1. **Servat Leader**: Servant is a `person who performs duties for others`.
+1. **Servant Leader**: Servant is a `person who performs duties for others`.
 A `servant leader` is a person who `acts as a servant first, focusing on the needs and success of the team` because the primary role is to `serve and support the team members`, rather than exerting top-down authority

-2. **Supporting Personal Growth**: I actively mentor and guide engineers in their career development, helping them set goals and providing opportunities for skill enhancement.
+2. **Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
+Here I'm using `Situational Leadership methodologies`

 3. **Conflict Resolution**: I act as a mediator in conflicts, employing situational leadership strategies to address internal and external conflicts effectively.
+I'm using `Deal with Comflicts` trainning education and professional experience to deal with it.

 4. **Motivation and Inspiration**: It's my role to keep the team motivated and inspire them to consistently perform at their best.

-5. **Facilitating Actions and Managing Goals**: I facilitate actions and manage SMART goals for team members, conducting regular one-on-one meetings and mentoring sessions to ensure alignment with cross-functional agile methodologies.

-6. **Innovation and Idea Generation**: I contribute to creating new values and proposing innovative ideas to drive the team and product forward.

-7. **Empowerment and Collaboration**: Actively promoting team empowerment, I collaborate with engineering, product, and design leaders to define and execute a vision and strategy for the Self Serve space.
+Servant leaders consider the impacts of actions and decisions in the long-term, rely on persuasion rather than command and coercion to build influence.
+I become an inspired leader who encaourage the healthy team culture and not striving for the Development of great team, not just software.

-8. **Culture Building**: Nurturing a healthy team culture is a priority, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.
+5. **Culture Building**: Nurturing a healthy team culture is a priority, and I iterate on processes and rituals to align with the team's working style while contributing to the evolution of the engineering culture.

-9. **Continuous Improvement**: I seek continual improvements in company culture and team processes, always striving to make things better.
+6. **Continuous Improvement**: Focus on the long-term growth and development of your team members and organisation.
+Encourage the sense of ownership and responsibility among your team members.

-10. **Technical and Personal Support**: Handling and mitigating technical and personal matters within the team, I promote ownership, influence, and effective communication.
+7. **Technical & Personal Support**: Handling and mitigating technical and personal matters within the team, I promote ownership, influence, and effective communication with compassion.
+Sympathy enables us to feel sorrow for another's misfortune, while empathy allows us to understand and share their feelings.
+Compassionate leadership emerges from blending traditional leadership skills with a generous infusion of empathy, sympathy, and compassion.

-11. **Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.
+8. **Promoting Knowledge Sharing**: I encourage a culture of knowledge sharing and communication, guiding the team towards adopting guiding principles, a growth mindset, and a proactive approach to addressing technical debt.

-12. **Get individual & company clear values & purposes and find team-members integrity and the highest good as a goal**: Develop great teams, not just software.
+9. **Get individual & company clear values & purposes and find team-members integrity and the highest good as a goal**: Develop great teams, not just software.

 In essence, SEM roles revolves around leadership, mentorship, innovation, and culture-building to drive both individual and collective success within the engineering team and the broader organisation.
+By embracing servant leadership and Agile we can provide for an environment where our teams thrive, achieving remarkable results both individually and collectively.

 <br /><br />